ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-    1.User opens the Ava application
+    1. User opens the Ava application

-	2.User signs up by going to the registration page
+	2. User signs up by going to the registration page

-	3.User submits the application and his/her account gets created
+	3. User submits the application and his/her account gets created

-	4.Ava must be able to register new users
+	4. Ava must be able to register new users
 ---